project-oak/oak/README.md

 Sample flow:

--   ISV writes business logic for the Oak VM using a high-level language and compiles it to WebAssembly for the Oak platform.
+-   ISV writes an Oak Module for the Oak VM using a high-level language and compiles it to WebAssembly.
--   The Oak Client connects to the Oak Server scheduler, and requests the creation of an Oak VM instance running the compiled WebAssembly business logic.
+-   The Oak Client connects to the Oak Server scheduler, and requests the creation of an Oak VM instance running the compiled Oak Module.
     +   The code itself is passed as part of the scheduling request.
 -   The Oak Server scheduler creates a new enclave and initialises it with a fresh Oak VM instance, and then seals the enclave.
 The Oak VM exposes a gRPC